antoine-coulon/skott/README.md

 > **Note**
 >
-> Unlike [madge](https://github.com/pahen/madge), **cyclops** is not meant to represent all the file tree structure but was designed to only include dependencies that are currently being used in the project based on the entrypoint.
+> **cyclops** is meant to represent all the file tree structure but was designed to only include dependencies that are currently being used in the project based on the entrypoint.
+Consequently unused files won't be included in the graph structure.

 * ✅ Works for JavaScript (ES6 and CommonJS modules)